Dietrich, Count of Oldenburg: Lineage

-Dietrich succeeded his father as head of the House of Oldenburg in 1403.
+Dietrich succeeded his father as head of the House of Oldenburg in 1403, and is patrilineal 14x great-grandfather of King Charles III of the United Kingdom.

 Marriages and children

-During his childhood, Dietrich married a distant cousin, the Countess Adelheid of Oldenburg-Delmenhorst, daughter of Oldenburg Count Otto IV of Delmenhorst, for reasons of succession and uniting the hereditary fiefs.
+During his childhood, Dietrich married a distant cousin, Countess Adelheid of Oldenburg-Delmenhorst, daughter of Count Otto IV of Delmenhorst, for reasons of succession and to unite the hereditary fiefs.
 Countess Adelheid is presumed to have died in 1404.
-In 1423, Dietrich married again, to Helvig of Schauenburg (born between 1398–1400 and died in 1436), widow of Prince Balthasar of Mecklenburg and daughter of the murdered Duke Gerhard VI of Schleswig and Holstein and his wife Elisabeth of Brunswick and, thus, sister of the reigning Duke Adolf VIII.
-All his legitimate children were born by his second wife.
+In 1423, Dietrich married again, to Hedvig of Holstein (born between 1398–1400 and died in 1436), widow of Prince Balthasar of Mecklenburg and daughter of Duke Gerhard VI of Schleswig and Holstein and his wife Elisabeth of Brunswick.
+Hedvig was the sister of the reigning Duke Adolf VIII.
+All Dietrich's legitimate children were born by his second wife.

-His second marriage strengthened this interest in the Scandinavian monarchies since Helvig was a descendant of King Eric V of Denmark, King Haakon V of Norway and King Magnus I of Sweden.
+His second marriage strengthened the Oldenburg ties to the Scandinavian monarchies, as Hedvig was a descendant of King Eric V of Denmark, King Haakon V of Norway and King Magnus Ladulås of Sweden.
+During Dietrich's lifetime, the three kingdoms were united under the Kalmar Union, and these dynastic connections would later prove important for his eldest son, Christian.

-At this time, Scandinavia was ruled by the Kalmar Union, established by Queen Margarethe I of Denmark.
-In 1387, she had lost her heir Olav IV of Norway, who was succeeded as heir by Eric of Pomerania and his sister Catherine, who was married to a prince of the Palatinate and Bavaria.

-Dietrich of Oldenburg is said to have been a rival claimant to the crowns of Sweden and Denmark during the reign of Eric VII/Eric XIII, whose succession was through Christopher I of Denmark, the younger brother of the murdered Eric IV, and through Magnus I of Sweden, younger brother of the deposed King Valdemar.

-Count Theodoric had three surviving sons and one daughter:
+Count Dietrich had three surviving sons and one daughter: